 - Drink only boiled water to minimize the risk.
 Don’t drink directly from the tap, well, or rivers.

 - Carry alcohol-based sanitizer with you and use it time and often.
-But, if you are near fire, then don’t use sanitizers.
+But if you are near a fire, then don’t use sanitizers.
 Otherwise, your hand may catch fire because of it.

 - Don’t ask anyone to share things with you during the trip.
 Carry your items like water bottles, bags, clothes, or any other personal items.

 - Share your medical information with your trekking guide.
 Exercise enough and drink plenty of water and follow instructions carefully.